bkesterbyld/maroon-potato/src/pages/index.md

       - title: Edge Compute & Prebuilt Data Views
         subtitle: ''
         content: >
-          Position and process data anywhere in the world to provide the fastest response time to users.
-Active data management technology keeps field-level changes as well as pre-built data views replicated across Above's hybrid cloud network.
+          Position and process data anywhere in the world next to your users to deliver fast interactions.
+And go even further with pre-built data views, which act like reports that are constantly updated by logic agents across the Above network.
         actions: []
         image: images/edgecomputingjamstack.png
         media_position: right